ethanopp/GSHEETS-3C-Portfolio-Manager/README.md

 ## Allow this application to run when you are not present
 This is the automation and trigger settings.
 These are managed in the syncSettings.js file.
 When you create a trigger and authorize this scope it will allow the script to run without you present every dat at 3:45am.

+## API Keys
+The API keys are stored within Google App Script's Properties.
+These can be accessed from within Google Sheets by going to Tools > Script Editor > Use Legacy Editor (Top right) > File > Project Properties > Script Properties.

+You should not need to access these ever, but they are available to see.
+If you add new API keys via the sidebar it will overwrite these keys in favor of the new keys.

+Lastly, to delete API keys you can use the '3c - Risk Manager' > Delete API Keys from within the Sheet.